SceptreData/mac-zen/src/zen.md

 and what feels strange becomes familiar<br/>
 repetition, repetition, repetition.

-When troubles arise,<br/>
-seek first the Settings,<br/>
-for most storms can be calmed<br/>
-with a single, well-placed mark.

 **Tip:** Explore System Settings.
 Search is your friend.
 Most annoyances have a checkbox.